btubbs/wsgi-jwt-session/README.md

 ## In-browser usage

-Obviously, a user's browser will not have access to your secret key, so it cannot check the cookie's signature.
+Obviously, a user's browser will not have access to your secret key, so it cannot check the cookie's signature, but it *can* decode the payload.
 The [jwt-decode](https://github.com/auth0/jwt-decode) Javascript library is designed for this use case.
 It ignores the token's signature, and just gives you back the payload.
 You can use it like this: